nachiketsalvi9090/nachiketsalvi9090/README.md

 - 👋 Hi, I’m @nachiketsalvi9090
-- 👀 I’m interested in working Technologies like ionic, react native, flutter, angular.
+- 👀 I’m interested in working Technologies like Ionic, React.js, React-Native, Flutter, Angular.

 <!---
 nachiketsalvi9090/nachiketsalvi9090 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.